RyanDraves/Keras2Cpp4Terminal/keras2cpp/README.md

 ## Testing

+[Ryan D note: The testing script is not updated to the latest version of Keras.
+You can make a pull request if you fix it, but it's not a needed script.]
 If you want to test dumping for your network, please use `test_run.sh` script.
 Please provide there your network architecture and weights.
 The script does the following job:

  1. Dump network into text file.
  2. Generate random sample.